 - Since 2002, receiving regular advice and recommendations of the UGA Engineering Council (made up of UGA faculty from multiple disciplines) who study future trends and review progress of Comprehensive Engineering at UGA. - Since 2003, studies to identify future engineering directions and needs that led to successful undergraduate and graduate degree proposals in BioChemical Engineering and Environmental Engineering built from the "systems and engineering ecology" prospective, and an undergraduate degree in Computer Systems Engineering. - In 2006, the UGA Think Tank report defined the profile for a UGA Engineer.
-This recommendation formed the core for UGA engineering program curricula and the basis for the recruitment of faculty and students. - In 2007, Dr. William Wulf, the Immediate Past President of the National Academy of Engineering (NAE) during his visit to UGA for the inaugural presentation in the
+This recommendation formed the core for UGA engineering program curricula and the basis for the recruitment of faculty and students. - In 2007, Dr. William Wulf, the Immediate Past President of the National Academy of Engineering (NAE) during his visit to UGA for the inaugural presentation in the Distinguished Engineering Lecture Series commended the UGA's foresighted approach to engineering and identified the importance of M.S.- and Ph.D.-level degree programs for furthering the vision of Comprehensive Engineering and the University of Georgia's research and educational mission.

-- Distinguished Engineering Lecture Series commended the UGA's foresighted approach to engineering and identified the importance of M.S.- and Ph.D.-level degree programs for furthering the vision of Comprehensive Engineering and the University of Georgia's research and educational mission. - In 2008, the Faculty of Engineering Advisory Board in its inaugural meeting in November made strong and unequivocal recommendation for the need for graduatelevel engineering degrees.
+In 2008, the Faculty of Engineering Advisory Board in its inaugural meeting in November made strong and unequivocal recommendation for the need for graduatelevel engineering degrees.
 They also recommended that the degree should be "Engineering" with the flexibility to create new and unique integrations for solving problems of the future.

 This proposal is a result of these deliberate efforts.
 The faculty and student participants in this program will be from all corners of the University.
 The program will attract outstanding students with engineering and non-engineering degrees.
 The range of the development of future technology for solving complex problems will exceed the norms of the past.
-In Georgia, the Georgia Institute of Technology offers numerous discipline-based engineering M.S. degrees.
-No institutions in the state offer a M.S. in Engineering degree.
+In Georgia, the Georgia Institute of Technology offers numerous discipline-based engineering Ph.D. degrees and a degree in bioengineering which is interdisciplinary with several engineering degreet.
+No institutions in the state offer a Ph.D. in Engineering degree.

-The philosophy of engineering on the UGA campus was the guiding framework in preparing this M.S. in Engineering program.
+The philosophy of engineering on the UGA campus was the guiding framework in preparing this Ph.D. in Engineering program.
 The proposal was prepared with the support and input of faculty in UGA Engineering and related UGA Colleges/Schools.